microsoft/dstoolkit-azoda/docs/delete_project_resources.md

 ### Delete Project Resources

-All the project resources can be deleted from the Azure Portal interface.
-By default all the resources will be in the resource group ***azoda-rg***.
-Deleting this will remove all the project files.

-To delete with code instead, use the following script:
+To delete the project resources, use the following script:

 ```
 az keyvault delete --name azoda-kv --resource-group azoda-rg